-The Public Health Nurse Creative Achievement Award recognizes an individual's exceptional and creative contribution to public health nursing administration, education, practice, or research.
+The Public Health Nurse Creative Achievement Award recognizes an agency's, individual's, organization's, or media's exceptional and creative contribution to public health nursing administration, education, practice, or research.

-The Junior Investigator Award is selected by peer-review and honors an early-career (NIH definition) PHN Section member's work since completing their doctoral education.
+The Junior Investigator Award, awarded by the Research Committee, honors an early-career (NIH definition) PHN Section member's work since completing a doctoral education.

 The 2022 Public Health Nurse Creative Achievement Award was presented to Michele Lani Bray, DNP, MS, PHNA-BC, RN Dr. Bray is a Native Hawaiian scholar and registered nurse with more than 30years of nursing experience.
 She is a doctorate prepared nurse and has an advance practice degree in public health nursing.
 Dr. Bray is passionate about working with the underserved communities, Native Hawaiian population, and integrating innovative means to improve the quality of care provided to individuals, families, and communities in Hawai’i.